 Pfizer vaccine (for ages 5-11) - 1st and 2nd doses, 3rd doses for immunocompromised youth, 1st booster for anyone eligible age 5-11.

 Pfizer vaccine (for ages 6 months to 4 years) - 1st, 2nd and 3rd doses.
 The Pfizer vaccine for this age group is three doses.
 The second dose is recommended 3-8 weeks after the first dose, and the third dose 8 weeks after the second dose.
+The third dose is the bivalent vaccine.
+(Children who previously received three doses of the monovalent vaccine are considered up-to-date and are not eligible for a bivalent dose.)

-Moderna vaccine (for ages 12+) - 1st and 2nd doses; 3rd doses for immunocompromised individuals;
+Moderna vaccine (for ages 12+) - 1st and 2nd doses; 3rd doses for immunocompromised individuals.

 A parent or guardian MUST ACCOMPANY any child under the age of 18, and must sign a consent form for the child to be vaccinated.